Lindawa40/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script 8-redirecting results of command ls -la to a file script 10-removing all .js extension files script 11-counting directories and sub directories in current directory
+script 8-redirecting results of command ls -la to a file script 10-removing all .js extension files script 11-counting directories and sub directories in current directory script 12-displaying 10 newest files from newest to oldest